davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

   Here's a sample rubric for a game like "Wordle," which is similar to playing Hangman:

   ```
   [10pts] All relations have been normalized to BCNF.
+A database schema with primary keys
+  foreign keys have been defined for SQLite.

   [30pts] Implementation of a working account-management system.
-Users are prompted for credentials if they are not yet logged in.
-They also have the option of creating a new account.
+Users are prompted for
+  credentials if they are not yet logged in.
+They also have the option of creating a
+  new account.

-  [15pts] There is a page for the signed-in user to access their play history via the database, viewing the number of guesses it took them for all previous games, among other stats.
+  [15pts] There is a page for the signed-in user to access their play history via the
+  database, viewing the number of guesses it took them for all previous games, among
+  other stats.

    ...
   ```